cesar-rgon/simple-kf2-server-launcher/README.md

 **NOTE**: No profile name duplication accepted in any operation.

 #### Configuration-Game types
 In this section you can add, edit or remove game types to the launcher.
-Each game type is composed by two fields:
+Each game type is composed by four fields:
 1. _Code_: Code to identify the game type mode.
 It's not a free text, it has to be exactly like described in the Killing Floor 2 server documentation.
 2. _Description_: Free text to identify the game type mode.
+3. _Difficulties enabled_: If difficulties combo is active or not.
+4. _Lengths enabled_: If lengths combo is active or not.

 ![Launcher screenshot](src/main/resources/images/documentation/screenshot07.png)